 So, with the help of the prompts listed in the Tinkerlab book, our science experiment continued on with guiding questions.

-Taking The Egg In Vinegar Experiment to the Next Level
+Take The Bouncy Egg Experiment to the Next Level

 The Tinkerlab book inspired each of the girls to write a hypothesis about this egg with vinegar experiment.